Hamiltonian Lie algebroids: Examples

 \item[(i)] There is a Liouville vector field on $M$ that is nowhere zero.

 \item[(ii)] There is a nowhere vanishing 1-form $\mu \in \Omega^1(M)$ such that $d\mu = -\omega$.

 \item[(iii)] The tangent Lie algebroid of $M$ is hamiltonian.

-\end{itemize} \end{Proposition} \begin{proof} Since $\omega$ is symplectic, we have $TM^\perp = 0$, so that the conditions in Prop.~\ref{prop:TangentHamB} for the Liouville vector field to not be tangent to $TM^\perp$ and for $\mu$ to annihilate $TM^\perp$ are vacuous.
-Moreover, by Rmk.~\ref{rmk:HamNotmuvanish} condition (iii) now implies (ii), so that all three conditions are equivalent. \end{proof}
+\end{itemize} \end{Proposition} \begin{proof} Since $\omega$ is symplectic, we have $TM^\perp = 0$, so that the conditions in Proposition \ref{prop:TangentHamB} for the Liouville vector field not to be tangent to $TM^\perp$ and for $\mu$ to annihilate $TM^\perp$ are vacuous.
+Moreover, by Remark \ref{rmk:HamNotmuvanish} condition (iii) now implies (ii), so that all three conditions are equivalent. \end{proof}

 \begin{Remark} The tangent bundle of a symplectic vector space has the structure of an action Lie algebroid $T\bbR^{2n} \cong \bbR^{2n} \ltimes \bbR^{2n}$, where $\bbR^{2n}$ is the commutative Lie algebra acting freely by the coordinate vector fields of Darboux coordinates.
 The action is by hamiltonian vector fields, but the action is only weakly hamiltonian.
 (A bracket-compatible momentum section for the trivial connection would have to map the basis of the Lie algebra to $2n$ functionally independent, Poisson commuting functions.
 However, a maximum of $n$ such functions may exist for a completely integrable system.)
-We conclude that the connection of a hamiltonian structure, which is guaranteed to exist by the Cor.~\ref{cor:HamSympSpaceB}, cannot be the trivial one which is customarily attached to an action Lie algebroid.
+We conclude that the connection of a hamiltonian structure, which is guaranteed to exist by Corollary \ref{cor:HamSympSpaceB}, cannot be the trivial one which is customarily attached to an action Lie algebroid.
 In fact if, for a connection making the Lie algebroid hamiltonian, there is any subbundle of $TM$ on which both the curvature and the torsion vanish, its rank may not exceed $n$. \end{Remark}

-Here is a class of symplectic manifolds whose tangent bundles we know to be hamiltonian.
+We will see below that the tangent bundle of any exact (hence noncompact) symplectic manifold is hamiltonian.
+Since the proof of that fact depends on a deep result in symplectic topology, we present next a class of symplectic manifolds whose tangent Lie algebroids are more easily proven to be hamiltonian.